CMihai99/fyndro/.github/pull_request_template.md

 ## Validation Steps Performed

-*How does someone test & validate?*
+*How does someone test and validate?*